c4s4/neon/doc/usermanual.md

 The `-install` option will install given plugin in repository.
 Thus typing `neon -install foo/bar` will try to clone propject *bar* of user *foo* on Github into your repository.

-You can list parent build build files in your repository with `-parents` option and templates with `-templates`.
-These options are affected by `-repo` option.
-You can run a template with `-template` option.
-Thus to run template *foo/bar/spam.tpl*, you would type `neon -template foo/bar/spam.tpl`.
+You can list parent build files in your repository with `-parents` option and templates with `-templates`.
+You can run a template with `-template` option, thus to run template *foo/bar/spam.tpl*, you would type `neon -template foo/bar/spam.tpl`.

 To list all available builtins, you have option `-builtins`.
 To get help on a